beachio/beach-api-core/README.md

 - Services & Integrations - exposing Engine functionalities and 3rd party integrations through Service wrappers

 ## Requirements
-If you want to use [elasticsearch](#elasticsearch) you need to start sidekiq in your main app for `elsaticsearch` query.
+If you want to use [elasticsearch](#elasticsearch) you need to start sidekiq in your main app for `elasticsearch` query.
 For cloud66 you can add to your main project's Procfile:

 ```